jakpaul/lvgl_touch_calibration/README.md

 # Resistive Touch Panel Calibration System for LVGL

 This repository aims to provide a simple, ready-to-embed component for performing calibration of a resistive touch panel in an [LVGL](https://lvgl.io/) project.
+It can be used as an ESP-IDF component (thanks to [@hiruna](https://github.com/hiruna)) but is also compatible with other platforms.

 ### Features
 - Corrects for **panel misalignment, scale and rotation**.
 This means that, as long as the touch controller is working properly, its output range does not matter; no dialing numbers in by hand for prescaling is required.
 - Simple integration: Just a couple of callbacks need to be defined to interface with the calibration component.
 It handles all the transformation math.
 - Lets the user verify the calibration by showing the touch position after a completed calibration.
 - Recalibration after a timeout: The process always restarts after some given timeout if the results are not accepted.
 This prevents the device from no longer being controllable via the touchscreen if the user misclicks - since this would result in a faulty calibration.
-- **New feature:** Previously, when the calibration was started through touch input, the press would sometimes falsely be registered as the first calibration point.
+- With previous versions, when the calibration was started through touch input, the press would sometimes falsely be registered as the first calibration point.
 A delay before start of the sequence prevents this.
-- Configurable (see below)
+- Configurable (see below).
+Options are available through ESP-IDF menuconfig or editing the [config file](./lv_tc_config.h).

 ### Possible future improvements
 - Allow setting other calibration modes such as: more points for better accuracy (through averaging)